QGreenland-Net/qgreenland-net.github.io/notes/ndcc-workshop-notes.md

 ![QGreenland-Net slide](../_images/qgreenland_net_description_slide.png)

 #### Actual and potential collaborations

 The workshop organizers collected a list of all actual and potential collaborations.
 What collaborations we end up engaging with (if any) are up to us to make.
-There may be funding opportunities for supporting collaborations like the ones listed above in the future.
+There may be funding opportunities for supporting collaborations in the future.

 # Resources